 - Free elective you are free to choose whatever course you want (provided, of course, that you are eligible to take it). - Restricted/controlled elective elective courses chosen from an approved list of courses; some majors require some restricted electives, and others do not. - Technical elective similar to a restricted elective in that it is chosen from a preapproved list from your department.
+Some departmental checksheets refer to courses used to fulfill general education requirements as electives, emphasizing the fact that you have a choice from among the courses approved for the curriculum.

-18. Family Educational Rights and Privacy Act
+19. Family Educational Rights and Privacy Act